hektonian/DataSource/README.md

 What you have is an extra dependency that most likely has even more dependencies.
 Have fun managing that.

 ***"This library is an extra dependecy"***
 That it is.
 So copy-paste it to your project.
-The `Hektonian.DataSource` package is literally four interfaces and nothing else.
+The `Hektonian.DataSource` package is four interfaces and nothing else.
 It's not like I can (or will, for that matter) come down on you with a lawyer in tow if you do.
+You may improve, extend and expand upon it as you like.

 ***"If I want to use an ORM like EFCore for example, this would be an abstraction on abstraction just like repository and unit of work -patterns"***
-Ok, I'm going to make another big claim: All ORM are implementations.
-Some are abstract implementations, yes, but implementations nevertheless.
-They have working code with functionality that cannot be decided on by the user.
-If they have functionality, they can be made abstract.
+Ok, I'm going to make another big claim: All ORM are implementations with implemented functionality that cannot be decided on by the user.
+If they have implemented functionality, they can be made abstract.

 ***"I don't want to use IQueryable/LINQ/Your sh\*tty two-bit library"***
 Drop that attitude.
 Go on an adventure.
 You may very well surprise yourself.